What is the Accessible Canada Act, Other Than a Long Read?

 Besides, laws and regulations aside, making your digital products accessible is not only the smart thing to do for your business—it’s the right thing to do for your communities.

 Still not sold on the importance of web accessibility?
-Keep an eye out for our upcoming article about the ROI of accessibility and how to build accessible practices within your organization.
+Check out our our next article about the ROI of accessibility and how to build accessible practices within your organization.

 *WCAG (Web Content Accessibility Guidelines) – Technical standards on web accessibility developed by the World Wide Web Consortium (W3C).
 WCAG covers a wealth of success criteria that, when followed by website designers, developers and content authors, can remove many of the barriers that people with disabilities face when navigating a website or other digital asset.